 Should I Use the Simplified Home Office Deduction?

-If you're a freelancer, small business owner, or self-employed person who works from home, you can get a big break on your taxes.
+If you're a freelancer, small business owner, or an otherwise self-employed person who works from home, you can get a big break on your taxes.

 • The simplified method